tulibraries/centralized-metadata/README.md

 This API uses [Rswag](https://github.com/rswag/rswag) to generate swagger documentation.

-Existing documentation can be found in spec/requests/records_spec.rb.
-If you need to edit this file, be sure to run the `bundle exec rails rswag` command to run the updates.

-Do not update the swagger.yaml file by hand.
-Use swagger tests to create it and also test the API.
+Use Swagger tests in spec/requests to describe and test the API operations.
+Run the `bundle exec rails rswag` command to generate and update the swagger.yaml file based on the tests.
+Do not update the swagger.yaml file directly.